hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

    public K Key { get; }
 }
 {% endhighlight %}
 As we can see there is no direct representations for if and loop because linq queries was build mainly as a way to describe semantics of a language that is similar to relational and hierarchical query languages.
-And for some situations it is ok, but not for describing a semantics of an imperative language
+And for some situations it is ok, but not for describing a semantics of an imperative language.

 Lets sum up our observations.

 1. We can build monads and monad transformers in c#.
 2. Limitations of representation for types in CLR forces us to use the Single Inheritance hack which can be a cause of bugs.
 3. Usage of monad transformers can be difficult.
 Types like CheckT<AsyncM<CheckM<T>>> is not what we really want to see in our code every day, just imagine if we merge 3 or more monads into single one, it will be absolutely impossible to maintain.